9 min read

 What Are Computer Literacy Skills?
 (Modern Definition)

-Computer literacy skills are the baseline abilities required to function in a digital environment.
+Computer literacy skills are the baseline digital abilities required to function in an office or remote work environment.

 They include: